 Valerie Tryon in conversation with Melanie Spanswick

 My nineteenth Classical Conversation is with British concert pianist Valerie Tryon.
-Valerie now resides in Ancaster in Ontario, Canada, but was visiting the UK to record a disc with the Royal Philharmonic Orchestra when I caught up with her in London last week.
-Valerie’s career as a concert pianist began while she was still a child….
+Valerie now resides in Ancaster in Ontario, Canada, but was visiting the UK to record a disc with the Royal Philharmonic Orchestra when I caught up with her in London.
+Find out more about Valerie, here.
+Here’s the transcript for those who prefer to read…

-I had some interesting responses to the post I wrote a few days ago dealing with memorisation (which you can read here).
+I had some interesting responses to the post I wrote a few days ago dealing with memorisation, which you can read here.
 It was suggested that I should also focus on what happens when memory fails, that is, a memory slip!
 Therefore, here are my thoughts on this incredibly stressful event in any pianist’s life….

 Memorising your piano pieces

 ‘Who developed the concept of playing from memory?’
-This question is pursued on the lips of many piano pupils, conservatoire students, and professionals.
-Memorising a work, or playing without the score, certainly puts an extra strain on an artist.
-Every note must be meticulously rehearsed and learned to the point of distraction, or, might I…
+This question is often the one asked by many piano pupils, conservatoire students, and professionals.
+Memorising a work, or playing without the score, certainly puts extra strain on an artist.
+Every note must be meticulously rehearsed and learned to the point of distraction.
+In some cases, might…